briezar/DEMO_Unity2D/README.md

 - Menu system
 - Audio

-## 🛑 *Development process stopped at finishing befriending the dog*
+## 🛑 *Development process stopped at returning the dog to its owner*

 ![Interact with NPC](DEMO_A_New_Adventure/pic1.jpg)
 ![Enemy with simple AI](DEMO_A_New_Adventure/pic2.jpg)